cathei/Svelto.ECS.Schema/README.md

     }
 }
 ```
 Keys are structs inheriting `IEntityIndexKey`.
 You can have more members in it, but you need to provide which member or combination will be `Key`.
 If the type is not `int`, consider using `GetHashCode()`.
+Also key are not meant to be mutable so I added `readonly` constraint but it is your choice.

 Then, you add `Indexed<TKey>` to your descriptor.